Chief Science Officer

 Dr. McCandless is the recipient of four competitive federal awards to support his research into the neurophysiology of behavior and cognition.
-He has published in major peer-reviewed journals, and presented his work at national and international conferences.
+He has been published in major peer-reviewed journals, and has presented his work at national and international conferences.

 Since 1995, Dr. McCandless has specialized in Neuroethology—the study of brain function during natural behavior and stimulation—with a focus on motivation, goal-directed behavior, navigation and spatial orientation, gaining extensive experience in the direct investigation and analysis of the neurophysiological systems underlying the structure and causes of behavior, as well as non-invasive brain imaging methods such as fMRI and advanced computational modeling and statistical analysis of dynamic systems.